Josiah Oldfield: Army surgeon

 Oldfield shared the pacifist views of the Order of the Golden Age.
-In 1898, he joined the Essex Regiment, 1st Volunteer Battalion as an Army Surgeon with rank of Lieutenant, serving to 1901.
+In 1898, he joined the Essex Regiment, 1st Volunteer Battalion as an Army Surgeon with the rank of Lieutenant, serving to 1901.
 He later in 1913, with rank of Major, criticised the absence of standard training for Regimental Medical Officers of the Territorial Army.
-During World War I, he held a commission as Lieutenant-Colonel of the 3rd East Anglian Field Ambulance Corps, a Territorial in the Royal Army Medical Corps., raising and commanding a casualty clearing station that served at the Western Front, for which he was mentioned in despatches.
+During World War I, he held a commission as Lieutenant-Colonel of the 3rd East Anglian Field Ambulance Corps, a Territorial in the Royal Army Medical Corps, raising and commanding a casualty clearing station that served at the Western Front, for which he was mentioned in despatches.
 His service came to an end in 1918, when he was thrown from a horse.
 He was awarded the Territorial Decoration.